 For the past 20 years, street photography has meant everything to me: from the moment I wake up, to the moment my head hits the pillow.
 It has been an overwhelming obsession and a way of life.
 I just love being out in the world, observing people, trying to make some sense of it all.

 Individuals who are known for their artistic talents often specialize in one field, genre or even subject, but it is rare that the full range of their passions are so narrowly confined.
-Take Matt Stuart: two decades a street photographer; a longtime member of iN-PUBLiC—one of the most renowned street photography collectives in the world; and now a nominee member of Magnum Photos—one of the most respected photography collectives in the world.
+Take Matt Stuart: two decades as a dedicated street photographer.

 But before he was driven every day by his desire to hit the streets with his camera, he was pounding the pavement with a skateboard, eventually achieving nationwide success in the sport.
 For anyone who has tried, becoming a great (or even passable) skateboarder requires an endless amount of patience and determination, since the rate of failure for even the simplest tricks is quite high.
 Yet for anyone who has practiced street photography, this ratio will sound quite familiar.
 Stuart, though, embraced both challenges without hesitation.